zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 is the *Heaviside step function* which is used to model self-occlusion.
 As the name implies, the remaining masking term $\small W_1$ is independent of the microsurface normal $\small \bm{m}$.

-In reality, visibility has a more complicated dependence on the surface normal.
-Taking a height field as an example, for shallow viewing angles, vertical microfacets are more likely to be occluded compared to horizontal ones.
-Fortunately, the issue is not very apparent unless one examines a very rough surface at a grazing angle, where, as we have already seen, the foundations of the microfacet theory itself are on a shaky ground.
+In reality, the way the visibility depends on the surface normal is more complicated.
+Take a height field as an example: for shallow view angles, vertical microfacets are more likely to be occluded compared to horizontal ones.
+Fortunately, the issue is not very apparent unless one examines a rough surface at a grazing angle, where, as we have previously remarked, the foundations of the microfacet theory itself are on a shaky ground.

 Substitution of Eqn.
-55a into 3b and then 3a yields a ratio of projected areas (signed to front-facing):
+3X into 3 yields a ratio of projected areas (signed to front-facing):

-$$ \tag{55c}
+$$ \tag{3Xc}
 \begin{aligned}
 	W_1(\bm{v})
 	&= \frac{(\bm{v} \cdot \bm{n})}{\int_{\bm{m} \in \mathbb{S^2}} \mathrm{max}(0, \bm{v} \cdot \bm{m}) D(\bm{m}) d\Omega(\bm{m})}